Why is sleep important for overall health?

 Lifestyle and environmental factors, psychosocial issues, and medical conditions can all influence sleep problems.
 Naturopathic doctors spend an hour or more assessing the whole person, exploring a wide variety of underlying causes for sleep disruption, including:

-Nutrition.
 Alcohol, caffeine, and nicotine may all contribute to insomnia.
 Refined sugar in desserts, sodas, and simple carbohydrates like white bread and barbecue sauce have also shown negative effects on restful sleep.
+When, what, and how much you eat can also interfere with your sleep.

 Studies show that partial sleep deprivation alters the gut microbiome.
 Lower proportions of microbiota (specifically phyla Verrucomicrobia and Lentisphaerae) was associated with poor sleep quality.
 In simpler terms, this implies that increasing your gut microbiota should help improve your sleep.
 The easiest way to do this is through diet.
 Eat foods high in fiber, such as lots of vegetables, legumes, beans, and fruit to help stimulate gut bacteria, or biota, digestion.